Student Behavior Policy

 Respecting Class Time

-Interruptions: Since the attendees are not all in the same physical location and are not able to see visual clues about the other attendees, it is likely that there will be accidental interruptions when others are speaking.
+Interruptions: Since the attendees are not all in the same physical location and are not able to see visual clues from the other attendees, it is likely that there will be accidental interruptions when others are speaking.
 Such mistakes are understandable, but we want to make an effort to keep them to a minimum.
-Be respectful of the person that is speaking.
-Wait to be called upon to share your response.
+Be respectful of the person who is speaking.
+Wait to be called upon to share your response unless it is an open, volunteer, and chime-in portion of the meeting.
 Avoid blurting out responses and speaking over other people.

 Patience, understanding, and kindness: The live classes are small group discussions.
-Students with a variety of skills, aptitudes, gifts, challenges, backgrounds, and experiences will be present in each class -- just like when you attend events or classes at your parish.
-Each student will be required to exhibit kindness and grace in their dispositions towards the other students.
+Students with a variety of skills, aptitudes, gifts, challenges, backgrounds, and experiences will be present in each class—just like when you attend events or classes at your parish.
+Each student will be required to exhibit kindness and grace in disposition toward the other students.
 It is important that everyone is respected while they speak and respond.

 Staying on topic: There are bound to be some off-topic discussions during the course of the class conversations.
 It is the obligation of the students and the advisor to make sure that if the conversation is derailed, it is quickly redirected to the topics that pertain to the course.
 Staying on topic also means that it is important to share with the class only the parts of a personal story that directly apply to the point or topic being discussed.
 Just as a written paragraph is supposed to stay connected to the topic sentence and all the extraneous, disconnected details edited out, we want to practice verbally sharing ideas, stories, and questions concisely and precisely.